DeadMansChest/DMCWO/README.md

-	-All battle rifles start on semi-auto, not just the M14 -The G18 starts on semi-auto to prevent accidental mag dumping upon starting -Mosin now has a mount for the Theia/Leupold Scope
+	-All battle rifles start on semi-auto, not just the M14 -The G18 starts on semi-auto to prevent accidental mag dumping upon starting -Mosin now has a mount for the Theia/Leupold Scope -Bunch of other things

--Renamed everything with their IRL counterparts (or the closest thing)
+-Renamed almost everything with their IRL counterparts (or the closest thing)

 -Renamed weapon categories
 		-"Assault Rifle" is now called "Assault Rifles & Carbines"